Katzenfutter selbst machen: 10 Rezepte für Katzen kochen - RumbleBox

 • Preparation: Lightly fry the chicken hearts and liver, then mix with rice and a small spoonful of quark.

-• Calories: about 264 kcal
+• Calories: approx. 264 kcal

-minced meat and beef heart stew
+Minced meat and beef heart stew

-• Ingredients: 100 g ground beef, 70 g beef heart, 1 small carrot (approx. 25 g), 1 tablespoon finely chopped spinach (approx. 5 g), some meat broth
+• Ingredients: 100 g ground beef, 70 g beef heart, 1 small carrot (approx. 25 g), 1 tbsp finely chopped spinach (approx. 5 g), some meat broth

 • Preparation: Lightly fry the minced meat and beef heart, then add the carrot and spinach and simmer in the broth.

-• Calories: about 360 kcal
+• Calories: approx. 360 kcal

 The cat lies there relaxed and looks forward to 10 recipes for cooking for cats.